Student Service & Partner Organizations

 Food with Friends

-Food with Friends is a new student org that serves as a traveling soup kitchen by hosting scheduled monthly meals in nearby towns.
-They strives to provide healthy meals and fellowship for community members.
+Food with Friends is a new student organization that serves as a traveling soup kitchen by hosting scheduled monthly meals in nearby towns.
+They strive to provide healthy meals and fellowship for community members.
 FwF partners with local food banks and pantries by coordinating meals with food pick up days.

 Student Leader: Ansley McDurman '16 and Becca Hannigan '16, Canale Interns

 Sewanee STAND is a student anti-genocide coalition that aims to bring college students together to put an end to genocide by promoting the mission and goals of Invisible Children.
 STAND hopes to educate others about what they can do to fight against this violation of human rights.
 Under STAND the Invisible Children campaign hopes to bring peace and hope back to the refugees and night commuters in Northern Uganda.
 The national campaign is run by creative, young, and vibrant people who want to bring education, clean water, and economic opportunities to a generation that was almost lost.
 With awareness and activism as their main goals, this student-run organization seeks after peace by raising awareness and fundraising for these programs.

 WDC started as a Canale internship project that a couple of students started in 2008.
 They saw the need to have an afterschool program which gave a group of rambunctious 3rd grade boys from Sewane Elementary the chance to learn through well directed exploration and discovery, and thus the program was created.
 It has since expanded to include 7 groups for both boys and girls, grades 3-5.
 Each group is separated by age and gender and is led by two Sewanee students who serve the role as mentor and lead the kids on a weekly adventure.
 This has become a very popular program with a number of students being involved semester after semester.

 Student Leader: Johanna Gundlock, C'16, Canale intern